PostHog/posthog.com/contents/tutorials/bubble-ab-tests.md

 ## 4. Implement the A/B test in Bubble

 The final step is to add the experiment code in Bubble.
-Here we'll add code that does the following:
+We need to add code that does the following:

 1. Fetch the `bubble-button-experiment` flag.
 2. Change the title of the button based on whether the value of the flag is `control` or `test`.